sokyran/ebay_pc_shop_scraper/README.md

 pip install -r requirements.txt
 # Then
 scrapy crawl ebaySpider
-# scrapy-xlsx is installed, so if you Excel format is preffered:
+# scrapy-xlsx is installed, so if Excel format is preferable:
 scrapy crawl ebaySpider -o results.xlsx
 ```